Continuous Glucose Monitoring for Diabetes

 The trial information does not specify whether you need to stop taking your current medications.
 However, if you are on insulin-dependent type 2 diabetes treatment with SGLT2 inhibitors, you may not be eligible to participate.

-What data supports the effectiveness of the RIGHTEST Continuous Glucose Monitoring System treatment?
+What prior data suggests that the RIGHTEST Continuous Glucose Monitoring System is safe for adults with diabetes?

 Are You a Good Fit for This Trial?